Shweta295/meeting-tool/README.md

 3. **Add your API key:**
    - Open `meeting_summarizer.py`
-   - Replace `AIzaSyBdeCZuVDAbaTailEnjD54XSIIXmAoXbBA` with your actual API key
+   - Replace `absjdhfhhfoisjfoiejijojo` with your actual API key

 ## How to Run